manq-dev/cities/README.md

 - DONE GitHub
 - DONE validation
 - DONE validation tests
-- run it with little-to-zero effort
+- DONE run it with little-to-zero effort

 #### Frontend
 - DONE Angular
 - DONE browse through the paginated list of cities with the corresponding photos
 - DONE search by name
 - DONE edit the city
-- run it with little-to-zero effort
+- DONE run it with little-to-zero effort
 - authentication
 - validation
+- Docker?